 TRANSACTION REQUESTED DISCLOSURE FORMS NEEDED FOR PROCESSING Contract Exchanges, Rollovers - incoming and outgoing Submit complete Investment Provider paperwork for transaction.
 Original forms may be required by the Investment Provider.
 Transfers Submit complete Investment Provider paperwork for transaction.
 Original forms may be required by the Investment Provider.
-403(b) Hardship Withdrawals Submit complete Investment Provider paperwork for transaction and the following: Completed Hardship Withdrawal Disclosure form Evidence of expenses equal to or more than amount requested Please note that evidence of expenses MUST be provided for approval of request 403(b) Loans Submit complete Investment Provider paperwork for transaction and the following: • Completed Transaction Information form 403(b) Cash Withdrawals (due to qualifying event only; i.e. age 59 1 / 2 or separation from service) Submit complete Investment Provider paperwork for transaction.
+403(b) Hardship Withdrawals Submit complete Investment Provider paperwork for transaction and the following: Completed Hardship Withdrawal Disclosure form Certification of expenses equal to or more than amount requested Please note that evidence of expenses MAY be required for approval of request 403(b) Loans Submit complete Investment Provider paperwork for transaction.
+Original forms may be required by the Investment Provider.
+403(b) Cash Withdrawals (due to qualifying event only; i.e. age 591⁄2 or separation from service) Submit complete Investment Provider paperwork for transaction.
 Original forms may be required by the Investment Provider.
 Transfer - Purchase of Service Credit Submit complete Investment Provider paperwork for transaction and the following: • Completed State Retirement System Documents